fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Assign individual users to a call queue, use the default music on hold, and disable conference mode:
+To assign individual users to a call queue, use the default music on hold, and disable conference mode, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -User @("User 01 GUID", "User 02 GUID") -UseDefaultMusicOnHold $true -ConferenceMode $false